 When I work with busy students, I try to help them identify the process and systems to know inside and out, the random facts to cram in your brain, and the complicated stuff you can skip.

-This is the difference between learning and memorizing for the TEAS.
+Difference between learning and memorizing for the TEAS.

 When you learn something, you understand processes, see how the pieces fit together, and can make inferences and deductions.